dimingo/images/README.md

 ## 📍 Location: __Olepolos Country Club__

 ### 🥂 Drinks 🍹 and 🍖 Delicious BBQ Meats 🍖

-available for everyone, so come hungry and thirsty!
+All will be available for everyone, so come hungry and thirsty!

 💰 Pay what you can - Depending on how deep your pockets are! 💰